loocool2/loocool2.github.io/docs/_posts/2022-04-25-mhf-server-setup.markdown

 While any distro should work just fine, I set up two Ubuntu 21.10 containers on my Proxmox server, one for running the server, and one for running the postgresql database.
 I named them `mhpostgres` and `mhfrontier` respectively, and I'll be calling them that throughout this guide.

-While this isn't strictly necessary, more seperation is always better in case one part gets screwed up, so I can simply nuke it and restore a backup.
-This guide will be seperated into two parts because of this.
+While this isn't strictly necessary, more separation is always better in case one part gets screwed up, so I can simply nuke it and restore a backup.
+This guide will be separated into two parts because of this.

 Make sure to put the server files somewhere where the containers can access them so you can copy it over.
 I put them on my NAS and mounted it to the containers.